VeryWow/SuchDialogueBuilder/README.md

 # SuchDialogueBuilder
-A dialogue builder made with typescript.
+A dialogue builder made with javascript.